Data Analysis

 Jupyter Notebooks

 PaNOSC has chosen the Jupyter Notebooks and Jupyter Lab from the Jupyter project as general purpose data analysis tool.
 Notebooks allow code and documentation to be intermingled in one document in the web browser.
 The uptake of the notebooks is proving to be very popular in data science partly because they support Python as programming language.
 A number of the scientific Use Cases for PaNOSC request solutions based on Jupyter notebooks.
-All PaNOSC sites have implemented a Jupyter notebook service.
-EGI provides a Jupyter notebook service for all PaNOSC users with an UmbrellaId.
+EGI provides a Jupyter notebook service for all PaN users with an UmbrellaId.

 Binder is a service built on top of Jupyter notebooks to make scientific data analysis reproducible.
-EGI provides a Binder service for all PaNOSC users with an UmbrellaId.
+EGI provides a Binder service for all PaN users with an UmbrellaId.

 Remote Desktops